altunenes/sorceress/docs/explanations of illusions.md

 ![motion](./assets/motions.gif)

-It's a very interesting illusion.
-I've seen it in a paper that was recently published (Brenner & Smeets, 2022) According to this paper when two dots move clockwise or counterclockwise along the circular path, the one dots clearly moves faster than the other one.
-However, they are at the same speed.
-I added different conditions to reproduce this illusion in different ways.
-You can access this illusion from here [sorceress/Motion:](https://altunenes.github.io/sorceress/spatialmotion.html)
+The illusion, known as the "subjective speed effect," was  described in a paper by Brenner and Smeets (2022).
+In their study, they found that when two dots move along a circular path, one dot appears to be moving faster than the other, even though they are actually moving at the same speed.
+The sorceress package includes different variations of this illusion, which can be accessed through the [sorceress/Motion page:](https://altunenes.github.io/sorceress/spatialmotion.html)

 ## 24-blindness
 ![motion](./assets/Animation6.gif)